pjvandehaar/dotfiles/bash.md

 ##network
 - `lsof -i`
-- `sshfs user@host:dir mountpoint`
 - `netstat -rn` # see routing tables - "default" is router.
-- `sudo ngrep -d any "classbooklist"` # print all packets matching a regex
+- `sudo ngrep -d any "github"` # print all packets matching a regex
     - alternative: capture with tcpdump, then filter with wireshark `frame contains "foo"`.

 ##process' file usage